-Find the button near the bottom of the screen that says “New Method”.
-Click it, and when prompted, name the method “Goal_Complete”.
+Find the button near the bottom of the screen that says “New Method.”
+Click it, and when prompted, name the method “Goal_Complete.”
 The system will call this method automatically when the rover picks up the battery.
 Enter “0” for the number of parameters.

 Code the xAPI statement